 In stained or murky waters, a fat body or lipless works best.
 The sound or wider action creates more vibrations.
 Fish use vibrations to hunt the prey in low vision conditions.
 The skinny body is for clearer water, where too much action may spook fish.
 These are basic general guidelines for crankbaits.

 Using crankbaits work well for bass and walleye.
 The lure does catch other fish also.
 Fish use deeper water during higher light levels and temperature changes.
 A crankbait allows you to get deeper where the fish are located.
 A few of the lures will allow you to fish more of the water column (the different water depths).

 The colors of crankbaits that work best are the bright or natural baitfish patterns.
 In other words, two colors are often enough for a body of water.
 Look at bright yellows or chartreuse and bluegill or crayfish for most waters.
 I use Fire Tiger and bluegill color schemes with very good success.

 Use crankbaits from late spring into the fall.
 Start with skinny bodies in the spring.
 Then go to all during the summer.
 In the fall, the lipless works the best.
 The actions of each suit the season and conditions.

 The colors should contrast the sky for a good silhouette.
 Using black is common in many areas.
 A lighter color works on dark or overcast days.
-These are lures only needing one or two color choices.
+The top-water lures only needing one or two color choices.
 The sounds and actions produce the strike.
 The color makes a solid silhouette for the fish to target.

 River Fishing for Beginners; Summary

 Fishing rivers for beginners take some time to learn.
 Learning about the species in the river is essential also.
 Step one is to study the river to find structure and cover.
-This requires constant observation since river change due to flooding.
-The features change over time.
+This requires constant observation since the river changes due to flooding.
+The features will change over time.